apache/drill/_docs/connect-a-data-source/040-workspaces.md

 workspace name from the query.

-For example, you can issue a query on a Hive table in the `default workspace` using either of the following formats and get the the same results:
+For example, you can issue a query on a Hive table in the `default workspace` using either of the following formats and get the same results:

 **Example**